help-me-mom/ng-mocks/README.md

 ### Error: Can not load "karma-typescript", it is not registered!

-Users have reported succes by simply deleting the `node_modules` folder and then running `nmp install` again.
+Users have reported success by simply deleting the `node_modules` folder and then running `npm install` again.

 ### Error: Cannot find module 'buffer/' from '.'